-- A completed Medication Permission form, which gives Head Start staff permission to administer the medication must be signed by the parent or quardian. - A note from the doctor indicating that the prescribed medication must be administered during school hours, the name of the medication, dosage, time to be administered and possible side effects. - Prescribed medication must be current and in the original bottle with the prescription label on it. - Over-the-counter medication must be in its original container with the child's name written on it.
+- A completed Medication Permission form, which gives Head Start staff permission to administer the medication must be signed by the parent or guardian. - A note from the doctor indicating that the prescribed medication must be administered during school hours, the name of the medication, dosage, time to be administered and possible side effects. - Prescribed medication must be current and in the original bottle with the prescription label on it. - If a child requires medication at school, a second prescription is needed to have at school per licensing requirements. - Over-the-counter medication must be in its original container with the child's name written on it.